AutoTune: Use

-Later in the 2000s, T-Pain used Auto-Tune extensively, further popularizing the use of the effect.
+Later in the 2000s, T-Pain used AutoTune extensively, further popularizing the use of the effect.
 He cited the new jack swing producer Teddy Riley and funk artist Roger Troutman's use of the talk box as inspirations.
-T-Pain became so associated with Auto-Tune that he had an iPhone app named after him that simulated the effect, "I Am T-Pain".
-Eventually dubbed the "T-Pain effect", the use of Auto-Tune became a fixture of late 2000s music, where it was used in other hip hop/R&B artists' works, including Snoop Dogg's single "Sexual Eruption", Lil Wayne's "Lollipop", and Kanye West's album 808s & Heartbreak.
-In 2009 the Black Eyed Peas' number-one hit "Boom Boom Pow", made heavy use of Auto-Tune on their vocals to create a futuristic sound.
-The use of Auto-Tune in hip hop gained a resurgence in the mid-2010s, especially in trap music.
-Future and Young Thug are widely considered to be the pioneers of modern trap music and have mentored or inspired popular artists such as Lil Baby, Gunna, Playboi Carti, Travis Scott, and Lil Uzi Vert.
+T-Pain became so associated with AutoTune that he had an iPhone app named after him that simulated the effect, "I Am T-Pain".
+Eventually dubbed the "T-Pain effect", the use of AutoTune became a fixture of late 2000s music, where it was used in other hip-hop/R&B artists' works, including Snoop Dogg's single "Sexual Eruption", Lil Wayne's "Lollipop", and Kanye West's album 808s & Heartbreak.
+In 2009 the Black Eyed Peas' number-one hit "Boom Boom Pow", made heavy use of AutoTune on their vocals to create a futuristic sound.
+AutoTune in hip-hop resurged in the mid-2010s, especially in trap music.
+Future and Young Thug are considered to the pioneers of modern trap music and have mentored or inspired artists such as Lil Baby, Gunna, Playboi Carti, Travis Scott, and Lil Uzi Vert.

-The effect has also become popular in raï music and other genres from Northern Africa.
-According to the Boston Herald, the country singers Faith Hill, Shania Twain, and Tim McGraw use Auto-Tune in performance, calling it a safety net that guarantees a good performance.
-However, other country singers, such as Allison Moorer, Garth Brooks, Big & Rich, Trisha Yearwood, Vince Gill and Martina McBride, have refused to use Auto-Tune.
+AutoTune is popular in raï music and other Northern Africa genres.
+According to the Boston Herald, the country singers Faith Hill, Shania Twain, and Tim McGraw use AutoTune in performance, calling it a safety net that guarantees a good performance.
+However, country singers such as Allison Moorer, Garth Brooks, Big & Rich, Trisha Yearwood, Vince Gill and Martina McBride have refused to use AutoTune.